hellocodeco/exist-api-docs/docs/guide/read_client.md

 ## Showing correlations

-Correlations describe a relationship between two different attributes.
-An example might be "You have a better day when you walk more", where this is a relationship between `mood` and `steps`.
+Correlations describe a relationship between two different attributes and how they go together.
+An example might be "You have a better day when you walk more", where this is a positive relationship between `mood` and `steps`.
+Correlations get generated weekly based on up to a year of past data.

 We can retrieve all of the most recent correlations by sending a `GET` request to `https://exist.io/api/2/correlations/`.
 We'll get another paged result that looks like this: